Mao Zedong's cult of personality: Chairman Mao badge

-Trading markets of Chairman Mao badges were common during the Cultural Revolution, particularly during the chuanlian movement in which Red Guards travelled for free around the country to “exchange revolutionary experiences“.
+Trading markets of Chairman Mao badges were common during the Cultural Revolution, particularly during the Exchange of Revolutionary Experience movement in which Red Guards travelled for free around the country.
 Maoist memorabilia began reemerging in the early 1990s, as teenagers who were too young to remember the era of the Cultural Revolution began to snap up Mao badges for their kitsch appeal.
 Moreover, in the 1990s, the markets were targeting Westerners with commodification.
 Cultural Revolution badges are rampant in markets frequented by Chinese and Westerners, and new replicas of badges are sold in luxury hotels and tourist sites only minutes from Mao's mausoleum.
 "Mao badge museums" can be toured at modest prices and an American catalogue advertised Mao badges for $12 a badge.

 Badges were most common from 1967 to 1969, when wearing them was considered a sign of loyalty to the Great Helmsman.
 There were many such badges.
 Icons with a portrait of Mao became a symbol of his cult of personality.
 An estimated 2 billion badges have been manufactured during the years of the cultural revolution.
 In 1969, Mao said that the country needed aluminum to produce aircraft, and they began to make less icons.